-

 Professional development opportunity: Working with neurodivergent instructors

-February 11th and 12th, 2026 | 12pm to 2pm Eastern each day | Register What Do you currently work with neurodivergent instructors or think you might in the future?
-Working with Neurodivergent Instructors is a 2 day workshop that is intended for teaching and learning staff, instructional designers, or anyone else who supports faculty in…
+May 13th and 14th, 2026 | 12pm to 2pm Eastern each day | Register here What Do you currently work with neurodivergent instructors or think you might in the future?
+Working with Neurodivergent Instructors is a 2 day workshop that is intended for teaching and learning staff, instructional designers, or anyone else who supports faculty…

 -